top of page

 • lizard / lizard

 The pen below is the first year model 101N with tortoiseshell cap and tortoiseshell sleeve and old four chicks logo on the cap top.
 "Pelikan" typography on the cap top and nib is newer one that was revised in 1937.
 There is “Pelikan D.R.P.
 Pelikan D.R.P.” logo on the lateral side⁽¹⁾.
 As I wrote in Pelikan Magnum, the barrel is coated with white paint.
 But, the white paint on the reinforcing ring and the portion near the grip section is missing or degenerated.
 So, the tortoiseshell looks heterogenous.
 Other specifications are same as the first year model 100N.
-As the piston guide has a pin (Fig.8), which had been used for early Pelikan pens, this pen can be dated earlier than my Pelikan 100N (ca.1937).
+The piston guide has a black pin (Fig.6), which had been used for early Pelikan pens such as the model 100 until 1937, indicating that this pen can be dated earlier than my Pelikan 100N (ca.1937) in chronological order, and is probably one of the earliest 101N.
+In the same year, the pin that was inserted into the piston guide was replaced by notch machined directly into the piston guide itself (Pelikan 100N (ca.1937) Fig.8).

 Here, I comment on the material of the pen.
 I sometimes witnessed shrinkage of celluloid pens over time.
 When combined with other material, the shrinkage or deformation was distinct (Fig.4,5)⁽²⁾.
 Of course, this is one example, and not all the 100N/101N are like this.
-Fig.6 is an example of well preserved Pelikan 101N.
-As a matter of fact, Günter Wagner was trying to reduce the disadvantage of the material and shape.
-The barrels of 100N/101N are focused on here.
+There exists an example of well preserved Pelikan 101N.
+As a matter of fact, Günter Wagner was trying to reduce the disadvantage of the material.
+For more information on the barrel of the model 101N, please refer to Pelikan 100/100N barrel variation.

 Note;⁽¹⁾D.R.P. is a abbreviation for "Deutsches Reichspatent".
 I don't know when DRP appeared on the logo.
 But, presumably it was used at latest until May, 1945 when "Deutsches Reich" ceased to exist.
 My 101N has "DRP" logo, while my 100N has ”Pelikan Patent".
 According to @stoen, "...the coexistence of “PATENT” and “DRP” in the first year could have the following explanation: